OIEIEIO/monetaverde-old/Readme.md

 ```
 ./monetaverded
 ```
-and allow it to sync the blockchain.
+Allow it to sync the blockchain.
 Time to sync is approximately 24hrs

+When the Blockchain is synced you may create a wallet